vargalaszlo87/rf-mixer-dg-mosfet/README.md

 **Let's calc!**

 So, in this case the value of Rs is 470ohm.
-It would be good if the value of Xc were 47ohm on the given frequency.
+It would be good if the value of **Xc were 47ohm** on the given frequency.

 Xc = 1 / (2 * PI * f * C) from this: **C = 1 / (2 * PI * f * Xc)**

+ - on the 300kHz: C = 11.2nF
+ - on the 455kHz: C = 7.4nF
+ - on the 800kHz: C = 4.2nF
- - on the 1MHz: C = 1 / (2 * PI * 1e6 * 47) = 3.38nF
+ - on the 1MHz: C = 3.38nF
- - on the 2MHz: C = 1,69nF
+ - on the 2MHz: C = 1.69nF
- - on the 3MHz: C = 1,12nF
+ - on the 3MHz: C = 1.12nF
  - ...
  - on the 10MHz: C = 338pF

-So, my **1nF** is a compromissed choice for MF and lower HF band.
+So, this circut is a tuned amplifier for 455kHz intermediate frequency, my **10nF** is a compromissed choice for IF. **Yes**, i can also see 8.2nF were closer to calculated 7.4nF, but in practice it's good to have a little reserve.

+**LC tank**

+The drain circuit contains an LC tank, acting as the load resistor, therefor this amplifier called tuned amplifier (with capacitive coupling).
+What is the goal?